|Name||Brenden M. Recommended|

 |Lessons Take Place||My Home/Office, Learner's Home or Work, Public Place, Online|

-I can best teach Ableton or Pro Tools, but the concepts of recording, composing, and sound engineering are applicable in any Digital Audio Workstation or hardware.
+I can best teach Ableton or Pro Tools, but also transmit a lot of concepts and techniques for recording, composing, mixing, and audio engineering in general.

 I can help students with the following tasks:

-Have a free hour of discussion: please take an opportunity to ask me questions and chat about what you want to learn.
-After that, if you want to we can plan lessons.
-Sessions running 1.5 hours one a week or every two weeks is recommended.
+I'll give you an hour of free discussion!
+Please use this time to ask me questions about what you want to learn.
+After that, if you want to, we can plan lessons.
+Sessions lasting 1.5 hours once a week or every two weeks would be what I recommend.

 There are three big topic clusters as I see them:

-I am flexible to arrange the time in advance or stick to a plan.
-Thursday by Zoom only.
+I am flexible about arranging the time in advance, either spontaneously or by sticking to a plan.
+Only Zoom on Thursday.